gen-4/gorrent/README.md

 # Gorrent

-Custom version of torrent the software.
+Custom version of torrent the software